Errorname/prisma-multi-tenant/docs/Complete_Documentation.md

 **Explanations**

 The `env` command uses management to add the URL of your tenant in the `DATABASE_URL` env variable.
 Because of that, you can use any `@prisma/cli` command you want and it will use the tenant you specified.

+### `eject`

+Eject prisma-multi-tenant from your application

+**Explanations**

+The `eject` command can be used if you no longer need `prisma-multi-tenant` in your application.
+This command will uninstall `prisma-multi-tenant`.
+It will not touch your databases as you may have important data in them.

 ### `help`